Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 We tested this sofa last year and were incredibly impressed with how durable, comfortable and gorgeous it was.
 Spills came right up off the durable outer shell, and for heavier stains it was so convenient to just throw in the washing machine.

-If you've ever shopped for an outdoor table and chairs you know exactly how expensive it can be.
+If you've ever shopped for an outdoor table and chairs you know exactly how expensive they can be.
 But given the quality of this one, it'll actually be worth it.

 Albany Park Black Friday deals